dmd2018/dmd2018.github.io/README.md

 add your logo to dest/media/logos

-then go into the script file in src/js/script.js (Make sure its file in the src folder not the dest!!!) and code that looks like this else if (this.hasAttribute("data-yourName")) {
+then go into the script file in src/js/script.js (Make sure its file in the src folder not the dest!!!) add the below code under code that looks like this: else if (this.hasAttribute("data-yourName")) {
               number = NUMBER ; (next number on from the one above) }